REANNZ/etcbd-public/README.md

 * Add an *Institution Details* object: select the Institution it belongs to, enter Address details and select at least one Contact.
 * Add an *Institution Server*: select the institution (or possibly more) the server belongs to, server type, a descriptive name and the host name, the Radius secret, and select whether the server responds to Status messages.
 * Add the *Institution's Realms*: enter the Realm name, select the Institution and select the institution's radius server that the NRO radius server should be proxying to.
-* Add an *Institution Monitored Realm* entry: select the Instituion's Realm and select "Local account authentication" as the Monitor type (the only available entry).
+* Add an *Institution Monitored Realm* entry: select the Institution's Realm and select "Local account authentication" as the Monitor type (the only available entry).
 * Add a *Monitored Realm (local authn)* entry: select the Monitored Realm and select the EAP method, phase2 authentication, username and password to match the institution's radius server settings.

 Entering all of the above should be sufficient for the Admintool to generate monitoring checks for Icinga - both via the NRO servers and directly through the Institution's servers.